celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ```

 In case if response error will be empty (and not ```datastore.ErrNotFound```), then a BEFP has been already added to storage and the node should be halted.

+### Fraud sync

+The main purpose of Fraud Sync is to deliver Fraud Proofs to nodes that were started after BEFP appears.
+Assuming that Full nodes can create the BEFP during reconstruction, Fraud Sync is mainly implemented for Light Nodes:

+- Once Light Node checks that local Fraud storage is empty - it starts waiting for new connections with the remote peers(Full/Bridge nodes) using `share/discovery`.
+- Light Node will send 5 requests to newly connected peers in order to get a Fraud Proof.
+- If Fraud Proof is received from remote peer, then it should be validated and propagated across all local subscriptions in order to stop respective services.

+NOTE: if received Fraud Proof will be invalid, then remote peer will be added to the black list.
+Both Full/Light nodes are registering stream handler in order to handle fraud proof requests.

 ### Bridge node behaviour